acoli-repo/powla/Readme.md

 * 2020 POWLA 2.0: adaptation of POWLA 1.0 for compliance with Web Annotation/Open Annotation, NIF 2.0 and CoNLL-RDF, originally published via [Sourceforge](https://sourceforge.net/projects/powla/)
 * 2021-01-01: migration to GitHub

-## references for POWLA and its XML predecessors
+## POWLA and its XML predecessors

 * POWLA 1.0:
 	- Christian Chiarcos (2012a), POWLA: Modeling linguistic corpora in OWL/DL, In: E. Simperl et al. (eds.)
 Proceedings of the 9th Extended Semantic Web Conference (ESWC 2012).
-Springer, Heidelberg, Heraklion, Crete, May 2012 (LNCS 7295), 225-239.
+Springer, Heidelberg, Heraklion, Crete, May 2012 (LNCS 7295), 225-239. #38
-	- Christian Chiarcos 2012b), A Generic Formalism to Represent Linguistic Corpora in RDF and OWL/DL, In: 8th International Conference on Language Resources and Evaluation (LREC-2012).
-Istanbul, Turkey, May 2012, 3205-3212.
-	- Christian Chiarcos (2012c), Interoperability of Corpora and Annotations, In: C. Chiarcos, S. Nordhoff, and S. Hellmann (eds.)
+	- Christian Chiarcos (2012b), Interoperability of Corpora and Annotations, In: C. Chiarcos, S. Nordhoff, and S. Hellmann (eds.)
 Linked Data in Linguistics.
 Representing and Connecting Language Data and Language Metadata.
 Springer, Heidelberg.
+	- Christian Chiarcos 2012c), A Generic Formalism to Represent Linguistic Corpora in RDF and OWL/DL, In: 8th International Conference on Language Resources and Evaluation (LREC-2012).
+Istanbul, Turkey, May 2012, 3205-3212. #15

+POWLA is a formalism that allows to represent linguistic corpora in RDF.

-* predecessors
+* XML predecessor: PAULA
+	* PAULA is a data model that has been developed to represent (a) any type of linguistic annotation applicable to textual data, and (b) any combination of annotation layers.
+PAULA was originally serialized in a standoff XML format (PAULA XML) and as an RDBMS schema (relANNIS), it defines the semantics of the corpus query language [ANNIS-QL](https://corpus-tools.org/annis/), it has been used for NLP workflows [(MOTS)](https://link.springer.com/chapter/10.1007/978-3-642-22613-7_2) and format conversion [(Pepper, based on its Java implementation SALT)](https://github.com/korpling/pepper).
 	* PAULA/XML 0.9:
 		- Stefanie Dipper, Michael Götze, Uwe Küssner, and Manfred Stede (2007).
 Representing and querying standoff XML.
 In G. Rehm, A. Witt, and L. Lemnitzer, editors, Data Structures for Linguistic Resources and Applications, pages 337–346.
 Narr, Tübingen.
 	* PAULA 1.0: